-- The notes are designed for investors who seek a return of 2 times the appreciation of the Russell 2000® Index, up to a maximum return that will not be less than 24.00% or greater than 28.00% at maturity.
+- The notes are designed for investors who seek a return of 2 times the appreciation of the Russell 2000® Index, up to a maximum return of 23.25% at maturity.
 Investors should be willing to forgo interest and dividend payments and, if the Ending Index Level is less than the Initial Index Level by more than 10%, be willing to lose up to 90% of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing July 31, 2013 - Minimum denominations of \$1,000 and integral multiples thereof - · The notes are expected to price on or about January 26, 2011 and are expected to settle on or about January 31, 2011.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - · Senior unsecured obligations of JPMorgan Chase & Co. maturing August 5, 2013\ - · Minimum denominations of \$1,000 and integral multiples thereof - · The notes are expected to price on or about January 31, 2012 and are expected to settle on or about February 3, 2012.